openlang/proposals/Let/Let.md

 Note that since `name` is not in scope in the `else` branch, we can safely reuse the name here for our expanded `let` expression.

+#### Scope

+The value declared in the expanded `let` expression is in scope in innermost scope.
+That is, if used in a function, then the function is the scope.

 #### Mutability

-The `let` declaration allows declaration of an immutable value in the innermost scope.
+The variable in the initialisation block of the `let` expression is immutable.
-That is, once the variable/value has been declared it cannot be changed.
+That is, once declared it cannot be changed.

 #### Relation to Expression